Dysmenorrhea (Painful Menstrual Periods): Causes and Treatment

 What Are the Causes of Dysmenorrhea?

-Some risk factors for dysmenorrhea may include:
+Some risk factors for painful menstrual periods may include:

 • Irregular periods;